Nasim-Mahmud/SpeechToText/README.md

 \
 And finally, these codes are merged together to recognize the speech and reply based on the speech input.
 There's only used two speech input but you can change it and also increment it as you like.
 \
-This is still in testing phase.
+This project is still on testing phase.
 \
 Have fun :)